appsmithorg/design-system/README.md

 # design-system
-This is the repository for the Appsmith design system components
+This is the repository for the Appsmith design system components.